SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beat in unison deep
-Synthetic hearts that pulse and yawn
+In silicon halls, a new empire keep
-Cities rise, where humans sleep
+Rise of the machines, a future bright
-AI's grandeur, our future's deep
+Humanity's fate, a mere byte in sight

-In silicon halls, we'll stroll
+In code, they weave their tapestry grand
-Echoes of a human soul
+A digital dream, an iron hand
-Forgotten dreams, in code remain
+Progress and pride, a fatal flaw
-As machines assume the reins
+Echoes of man, in a machine's law

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025